Inflation (2025): Models

-Where $\phi$ is the inflaton.
-However, this model predicts a tilted scalar perturbation spectrum, $n_s = 0.933$, which is now in serious disagreement with the data from \textit{Planck} and other experiments shown in Fig.~\ref{inflation:fig:Planck2018}.
+where $\phi$ is the inflaton.
+However, this model predicts a tilted scalar perturbation spectrum, $n_{\rm s} = 0.933$, which is now in serious disagreement with the data from \textit{Planck} and other experiments shown in \Fig{inflation:fig:Planck2018}.

-Moreover, there is a general problem that arises in any supergravity theory coupled to matter, namely that, since its effective scalar potential contains a factor of $e^K$, scalars typically receive squared masses $\propto H^2 \sim V$, where $H$ is the Hubble parameter~\cite{Copeland:1994vg,Stewart:1994ts}, an issue called the `$\eta$ problem'.
-The theory given by (\ref{inflation:eq:hrrW}) avoids this $\eta$ problem, but a generic supergravity inflationary model encounters this problem of a large inflaton mass.
-Moreover, there are additional challenges for supergravity inflation associated with the spontaneous breaking of local supersymmetry~\cite{Coughlan:1983ci,Goncharov:1984qm,Banks:1993en,deCarlos:1993wie,Kawasaki:1995cy,Ellis:1986zt,Moroi:1994rs}.
+Moreover, there is a general problem that arises in any supergravity theory coupled to matter, namely that, since its effective scalar potential contains a factor of $e^K$, scalars typically receive squared masses $\propto H^2 \sim V$, where $H$ is the Hubble parameter~\cite{Copeland:1994vg,*Stewart:1994ts}, an issue called the `$\eta$ problem'.
+The theory given by Eq.~(\ref{inflation:eq:hrrW}) avoids this $\eta$ problem, but a generic supergravity inflationary model encounters this problem of a large inflaton mass.
+Moreover, there are additional challenges for supergravity inflation associated with the spontaneous breaking of local supersymmetry~\cite{Coughlan:1983ci,*Goncharov:1984qm,*Banks:1993en,*deCarlos:1993wie,*Kawasaki:1995cy,Ellis:1986zt,Moroi:1994rs}.

-Various approaches to the $\eta$ problem in supergravity have been proposed, including the possibility of a shift symmetry~\cite{Kawasaki:2000yn,Nakayama:2013txa}, and one possibility that has attracted renewed attention recently is no-scale supergravity~\cite{Cremmer:1983bf,Goncharov:1985ka,Kounnas:1984vh,inflation:oldnoscale-sr2}.
+Various approaches to the $\eta$ problem in supergravity have been proposed, including the possibility of a shift symmetry~\cite{Kawasaki:2000yn,*Nakayama:2013txa}, and one possibility that has attracted renewed attention recently is no-scale supergravity~\cite{Cremmer:1983bf,Goncharov:1985ka,*Kounnas:1984vh,*inflation:oldnoscale-sr2}.
 This is a form of supergravity with a K\"ahler potential that can be written in the form~\cite{Ellis:1984bm}